vuejs/vetur/docs/guide/FAQ.md

 ## Vetur can't find `tsconfig.json`, `jsconfig.json` in /xxxx/xxxxxx.

-If you don't have any `tsconfig.json`, `jsconfig.json` in project, Vetur will use fallback settings.
-Some features won't work, including path alias, decorator, import json.
+If you don't have any `tsconfig.json`, `jsconfig.json` in your project, Vetur will use fallback settings.
+Some features such as including path alias, decorator, and import json won't work.

-You can add this config in correct position in project.
-Or use `vetur.config.js` to set file path in project.
+You can add this config in correct position in your project or use `vetur.config.js` to set the file path.

 - [Read more project setup](/guide/setup.html#project-setup)
 - [Read more `vetur.config.js`](/guide/setup.html#advanced)